-NOTE: In this reporting period, no site inspections were conducted due to business closures associated with COVID-19.
-However, all of the businesses in the target group for bacteria were sent educational literature, in accordance with Table 1-7A: Stormwater Education Program for Specific Audience.
+NOTE: In this reporting period, no site inspections were conducted due to lingering business closures associated with COVID-19.
+However, all of the businesses in the target group for bacteria were sent educational literature, as shown in Table 1-7A: Stormwater Education Program for Specific Audience.